Bahrain to Host the Prestigious Asian Travel Expo 2025 in December - www.lokmattimes.com

 Bahrain to Host the Prestigious Asian Travel Expo 2025 in December

-PNN New Delhi [India], September 4: The Kingdom of Bahrain is set to become the epicenter of global tourism ...
+New Delhi [India], September 4: The Kingdom of Bahrain is set to become the epicenter of global tourism networking ...

 New Delhi [India], September 4: The Kingdom of Bahrain is set to become the epicenter of global tourism networking as it proudly hosts the Asian Travel Expo 2025 on the 8th, 9th, and 10th of December at Exhibition World Bahrain.
 Organized by the Asian Arab Trade Chamber of Commerce (AATCOC) and managed by Show Buddy Global W.L.L, this landmark event is poised to bring together some of the most influential stakeholders from the travel and tourism sector.